kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

-Workers will take an `init` function from their own node, that either tells them they're a receiver or a sender based on if they have a target worker `Option<Address>`.
+Workers will take an `Inititialize` request from their own node, that either tells them they're a receiver or a sender based on if they have a target worker `Option<Address>`.

 Progress reports are sent back to the main process, which you can then pipe them through as websocket updates to the frontend.

-Code this out so it becomes clearer (TODO: are you telling the dev to write some code themselves?
-Confusing?), we'll import the spawn function from the `process_lib`.
+To enable spawning, import the `spawn` function from the `process_lib`.

 The only additional part you need to handle in the transfer app is the Download request you've added.

-It will handle 2 cases:
+`TransferRequest::Download` will handle 2 cases:

-1. A node sent a download request, your pricess spawns a worker and tells it to send chunks to the target_worker it received in the request.
+1. A node sent you a download request, your process spawns a worker and tells it to send chunks to the target_worker it received in the download request.
 2. You want to download a file from another node, you send yourself a download request, and then you spin up a worker, whose address you send to the remote node.

 ```rust